-XII.
 PERIOD OF AFFORDABILITY COMPLIANCE

 During the Period of Affordability, Recipients will be required to carry out ongoing compliance monitoring activities as dictated by HOME rules.
-DCA will monitor the Recipient's performance in completing these activities.
-The period of affordability will be determined by the level of assistance provided each unit as outlined in the HOME regulations in Section 92.254 for homeownership units and can vary from 5 to 20 years
+DCA will monitor the Recipient's performance in completing these

-For homeownership developments, the liens will be considered satisfied by the owner's continued occupancy in the home as their primary residence as verified throughout the period of affordability.
+The liens will be considered satisfied by the owner's continued occupancy in the home as their primary residence as verified throughout the period of affordability.
 Failure to fulfill this requirement during this time frame will result in a recapture of net proceeds.

-XIII.
 ENVIRONMENTAL REVIEW COMPLIANCE

-Recipients are prohibited per HUD's regulations at 24 CFR 58.22 from committing or spending HUD or non-HUD funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environment review once a project has been awarded CHIP funds for housing rehabilitation or new construction
+Recipients are prohibited per HUD's regulations at 24 CFR 58.22 from committing or spending HUD or non-HUD funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environmental review once a project has been awarded CHIP funds for housing rehabilitation or new construction